Candlesticks

 In this module, we are going to discuss the Hammer candle, which gives a very strong signal of a trend reversal (probably to uptrend).
 We'll show you what this looks like, its characteristics, and valid conditions for this candle.

-Most traders believe that a candle can only be classified as a true hammer if its bottom wick is twice the size of its body section and if the body is situated towards the upper end of the trading range.
+Most traders believe that a candle can only be classified as a true hammer if its bottom shadow is twice the size of its body section and if the body is situated towards the upper end of the trading range.

 Hammer Candle Anatomy